Light in painting: Symbology

 The Creation of Light by the Word of the Creator (1866), by Gustave Doré.

-Between the 17th and 18th centuries, mystical theories of light were abandoned as philosophical rationalism gained ground.
-From transcendental or divine light, a new symbolism of light evolved that identified it with concepts such as knowledge, goodness or rebirth, and opposed it to ignorance, evil and death.
-Descartes spoke of an "inner light" capable of capturing the "eternal truths", a concept also taken up by Leibniz, who distinguished between lumière naturelle (natural light) and lumière révélée (revealed light).
+Between the 17th and 18th centuries, mystical notions of light gave way to philosophical rationalism.
+Light evolved from a divine phenomenon to a symbol of knowledge, goodness, and rebirth, contrasted with ignorance, evil, and death.
+Descartes conceptualized an “inner light” capable of perceiving eternal truths, a notion further developed by Leibniz, who distinguished between lumière naturelle (natural light) and lumière révélée (revealed light).

-In the 19th century light was related by the German Romantics (Friedrich Schlegel, Friedrich Schelling, Georg Wilhelm Friedrich Hegel) to nature, in a pantheistic sense of communion with nature.
-For Schelling, light was a medium in which the "universal soul" (Weltseele) moved.
-For Hegel, light was the "ideality of matter", the foundation of the material world.
+In the 19th century, German Romantic thinkers such as Friedrich Schlegel, Friedrich Schelling, and Hegel associated light with nature in a pantheistic sense.
+Schelling considered light a medium for the movement of the “universal soul” (Weltseele), while Hegel described it as the “ideality of matter,” the foundation of the material world.

-Between the 19th and 20th centuries, a more scientific view of light prevailed.
-Science had been trying to unravel the nature of light since the early Modern Age, with two main theories: the corpuscular theory, defended by Descartes and Newton; and the wave theory, defended by Christiaan Huygens, Thomas Young and Augustin-Jean Fresnel.
-Later, James Clerk Maxwell presented an electromagnetic theory of light.
-Finally, Albert Einstein brought together the corpuscular and wave theories.
+By the late 19th and early 20th centuries, scientific conceptions of light dominated.
+Early modern theories included the corpuscular model, supported by Descartes and Newton, and the wave model, defended by Huygens, Young, and Fresnel.
+Maxwell later unified these concepts into an electromagnetic theory, and Einstein ultimately reconciled the wave and particle descriptions.